 Tidemark announced the release of the Fall 2013 version of its eponymous cloud-based application that my colleague assessed earlier in 2013.
 This new release adds capabilities for labor planning and expense management as well profitability modeling and analysis.
 These two areas of planning and analysis are common to all businesses.
 The new release adds features that enhance the software’s ability to do sales forecasting, initiative planning and IT department planning.
 The company continues to refine its modeling capabilities to make it easier for people engaged in the planning process to translate their expectations and concerns into a quantified view of the future.
 For example, users now can build models using natural-language modeling.
 The objective is to eliminate the need for help from business analysts or experts trained in the use of a tool and immersed the details of the IT plumbing, such as the metadata used for specific general ledger accounts or operational data.

-Topics: Performance Management, Planning, Predictive Analytics, forecasting, Operational Performance Management (OPM), Reporting, Budgeting, Controller, Cloud Computing, In-memory, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Tidemark, Workforce Performance Management (WPM), Analplan, Financial Performance Management, financial reporting, FPM, Integrated Business Planning, spreadsheet
+Topics: Big Data, Performance Management, Planning, Predictive Analytics, Office of Finance, Operational Performance Management (OPM), Reporting, Budgeting, Controller, Analytics, Cloud Computing, In-memory, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Tidemark, Workforce Performance Management (WPM), Financial Performance Management, financial reporting, FPM, Integrated Business Planning

 Business software is beginning to undergo a design revolution comparable to the seismic shift from the green screen to the graphical user interface (GUI) that began in the mid-1980s.
 Three forces are at work.
 One is the retirement of large numbers of members of the baby-boom generation and the rise of a generation that grew up with computers and computer games from a young age.
 Also, software and technology vendors have been recognizing the need to “consumerize” business applications as mobile device interactions, gestures and other newer user interface (UI) conventions, and are incorporating these innovations in their stodgy products.
 I commented on this in my assessment of Tidemark early this year.
 A third factor, “gamification” is all the rage in business consulting circles.
 The idea is to engage younger employees more completely by transforming dull, routine chores into more entertaining pursuits.
 I join with those skeptical of just how fun one can make clerical tasks.
 But software can – and should – be made less tedious (and therefore more productive), especially for a new generation of users.